-- preferred stock that could be issued by our board of directors to make it more difficult for a third party to acquire, or to discourage a third party from acquiring, a majority of our outstanding voting stock; - classification of our directors into three classes with respect to the time for which they hold office; - supermajority voting requirements to amend the provision in our certificate of incorporation providing for the classification of our directors into three such classes; - non-cumulative voting for directors; - control by our board of directors of the size of our board of directors; - limitations on the ability of stockholders to call special meetings of stockholders; and - advance notice requirements for nominations of candidates for election to our board of directors or for proposing matters that can be acted upon by our stockholders at stockholder meetings.
+- preferred stock that could be issued by our board of directors to make it more difficult for a third party to acquire, or to discourage a third party from acquiring, a majority of our outstanding voting stock; - · classification of our directors into three classes with respect to the time for which they hold office; - supermajority voting requirements to amend the provision in our certificate of incorporation providing for the classification of our directors into three such classes; - non-cumulative voting for directors; - control by our board of directors of the size of our board of directors; - limitations on the ability of stockholders to call special meetings of stockholders; and - advance notice requirements for nominations of candidates for election to our board of directors or for proposing matters that can be acted upon by our stockholders at stockholder meetings.

-We have also approved a stockholders' rights agreement (the "Rights Agreement") between Euronet and EquiServe Trust Company, N.A., (subsequently renamed Computershare Limited) as rights agent.
-Pursuant to the Rights Agreement, holders of our Common Stock are entitled to purchase one one-thousandth (1/1,000) of a share (a "Unit") of Junior Preferred Stock at a price of \$57.00 per Unit upon certain events (the "Right").
+On May 30, 2013, our stockholders ratified a three-year stockholders' rights agreement (the "Rights Agreement") entered into on March 26, 2013, between Euronet and Computershare Trust Company, N.A. as rights agent.
+The Rights Agreement replaces a previous rights agreement that expired on April 3, 2013.
+Pursuant to the Rights Agreement, holders of our Common Stock are entitled to purchase one one-hundredth (1/100) of a share (a "Unit") of Junior Preferred Stock at a price of \$125.00 per Unit upon certain events (the "Right").
 The purchase price is subject to appropriate adjustment for stock splits and other similar events.
-Generally, in the event a person or entity acquires, or initiates a tender offer to acquire, at least 15% of Euronet's then-outstanding Common Stock, the Rights will become exercisable for Common Stock having a value equal to two times the exercise price of the Right, or effectively at one-half of Euronet's then-current stock price.
+Generally, in the event a person or entity acquires, or initiates a tender offer to acquire, at least 20% of Euronet's then-outstanding Common Stock, the Rights will become exercisable for Common Stock having a value equal to two times the exercise price of the Right, or effectively at one-half of Euronet's then-current stock price.
 The existence of the Rights may discourage, delay or prevent a change of control or takeover attempt of our company by a third party that is opposed by our management and board of directors.